valtix-security/terraform-provider-valtix/docs/resources/policy_rules.md

 ~> **Note on PolicyRules and PolicyRuleSet**
 Terraform currently provides both a standalone PolicyRules resource and a PolicyRuleSet resource with rules defined in-line.
 At this time you cannot use a PolicyRuleSet with in-line rules in conjunction with any PolicyRules resource.
 Doing so will cause a conflict of rule settings and will overwrite rules.
-If you use the PolicyRules resource for any PolicyRuleSet, then you should only define the rules in the PolicyRules resource.
+It is recommended to use PolicyRules to define all the firewall policies.

 # Resource: valtix_policy_rules